codeface-io/SwiftObserver/README.md

 dog.stopObserving(Sky.shared)
 ```

-An even simpler and safer way is to let an *observer* stop all its observations right before it dies:
+An even simpler and safer way is to let *observers*, right before they die, stop all their observations:

 ```swift
 class Dog: Observer {